ZachGoldberg/Cerebro/README.md

  0. Update your job config file to require more machines.
  1. Run "updatejobcfg" with your updated config file

-## Alternatives
-There are a lot of really cool tools in this space.
-(Elastic Beanstalk)[http://aws.amazon.com/elasticbeanstalk/], (Netflix Asgard)[https://github.com/Netflix/asgard] to name a couple. are all really awesome similar tools.
-Cerebro, to the best I can find though, is the only lightweight tool (its only a few thousand lines of python in a fairly well organized package with a single configuration file) for deployment and management and is also platform agnostic (there is a pluggable interface for Cloud and DNS providers).

-Cerebro can also be compared to (Puppet)[http://puppetlabs.com/] and (Chef)[http://www.opscode.com/chef/].
-The key distinction is that Puppet and Chef really are more configuration-focused, whereas Cerebro is deployment and management-focused.
-Many deployments are very sophisticated and will not work well with Cerebro, in which case Puppet and Chef may be better solutions.
-There may even be a world in which both tools are used in the same stack -- Cerebro to manage machines and supervise processes and puppet/chef to do deployments though this is not actively supported at present.

 ## Under the Hood

-Cerebro is made up of three parts: Task (process) Sitter, a Machine Sitter and a Cluster Sitter (think 3 different kind of babysitters)
+Cerebro is made up of three parts: Task Sitter a Machine Sitter and a Cluster Sitter

 ### Task Sitter
 Task Sitter -- A harness to manage an arbitrary task or process.

-Goal: Instead of thinking about how many machines you need to run a process on the task sitter's goal is to force the admin to think in a different language, CPU and RAM requirements instead of machine counts.
+Goal: Instead of thinking about how many machines you need to run a process on the task sitter's goal is to force the admin to think instead in terms of CPU and RAM, an to plan how much of each resource a process should use ahead of time.

 The Task Sitter's job is to enforce the limits that the admin thinks a process should obey.
-It then handles the cases where a process disobeys these limits.
+It can handle the cases where a process disobeys these limits.

 Together with a machine sitter a machine can be completely managed to run various tasks efficiently within the resource constraints of the machine.

-At the moment Cerebro doesn't attempt to solve the bin-packing problem of slotting processes into machines efficiently.
-Not because we can't, there just haven't been the time for it.
-Instead, tasks are linked together by specifying a 'linked_job' in the configuration of a child task to force it to run on the same machine as its parent.
+With a cluster sitter an admin can define how many CPUs and how much RAM a particular task can use and it can go to machines, look for available CPU and RAM where the process fits and slot it in there.

 Task Sitter Details